Applicants must normally be 17 years old by the 31st of December in the year that they start a UniHaven programme.

 |12 months||5.5||No single element below 5.0|

-Our Foundation in Business, Management and Study Skills is designed to provide students who have chosen a career in a business-related sector broader knowledge of effective management skills, while focusing on key management areas specific to the workplace.
-It will prepare international students to progress to year one of the following five different Business degrees at Dublin City University.
+Our Foundation in Business, Management and Study Skills is designed to provide students with broader knowledge of effective management skills.
+It will prepare international students with the English language and study skills to progress to year one of the following degrees at Munster Technological University, Kerry, with the business and management modules critical in the application of any technical degree in today’s global world.

-Students will study on campus in Malaysia only.
+Students can choose to study online or on campus in Malaysia

 To complete the qualification a student must study and pass 12 units.